-The United Arab Republic's Foreign Minister, Mr Mahmoud Riad, in the United Nations yesterday (October 16th) denied Israeli claims that the U.A.R. had broken the Middle East ceasefire agreement.
+Background: The United Arab Republic's Foreign Minister, Mr Mahmoud Riad, in the United Nations yesterday (October 16th) denied Israeli claims that the U.A.R. had broken the Middle East ceasefire agreement.

 He alleged the Israelis themselves had violated the ceasefire on numerous occasions, and accused the United States of scuttling its own peace initiative and perpetuating the state of war in the Middle East.

 Mr Riad's speech was the U.A.R.'s first major statement since the election of Mr Anwar Sadat as President following the death of President Nasser.

 The Foreign Minister told the 127-nation Assembly that his country had completed its missile defence network, but this had been done without any violation of the ceasefire agreement.